English

 In Year 1, children learn their Phase 5 phonemes which are alternative graphemes for phonemes, for example: the long a sound in day: ay which can also be spelt: a-e, ai, a, eigh, aigh, ey, ea.
 Children are taught to recognise these graphemes when reading while making a 'best guess' for the correct grapheme when spelling.

 In addition to a daily Phonics lesson, children in Year R and Year 1 will also follow the Little Wandle 'Reading Practice Sessions' to rehearse and apply their growing phonics knowledge.
+These sessions follow the a structure of re-reading a phonics-based book 3 times during the week, with the book selected carefully based on the child's phonics ability.

 Comprehension